 I work collaboratively.
 Can two or more people apply together, as a group?

 You may apply as a group if collaboration or collective work is central to your creative practice and you and your fellow group members have a history of successfully working together.
-If you plan to apply collaboratively, please be sure to describe/demonstrate how your collective has a sustained practice together, to include resumes from all members, and to address how this opportunity would benefit all parties of your group.
+If you plan to apply collaboratively, please submit all group members’ resumes/CV’s in a single file.

 Application Process

-Do I have to submit both audio and written responses to the questions in the application?
+Do I have to submit both audio and written responses to the question in the Expression of Interest?

 Museum Resources